-Group Description Constraints defined Constraints that apply to the North Lanarkshire Local · · by Scottish Planning Policy Development Plan Area as shown on Insets 4 & 5 (Map Book pages) Group 1 Areas where wind farms will not be acceptable National Parks and National Scenic Areas N/A but Policy PROT A Category A2 allows for protection if any are designated in the future.
-Group 2 Areas of significant protection World Heritage Sites Frontiers of the Roman Empire - Antonine Wall Policy PROT B Category B1 (3.4, 3.5, 4.2, 4.3, 4.4 & 4.5) Natura 2000 and Ramsar Special Protection Area Policy PROT A Category A1.
-Slamannan Plateau (4.6, 5.5, 5.6, 6.5 & 6.6) Special Areas of Conservation Policy PROT A Category A1.
-West Fannyside Moss (5.5 & 5.6) Black Loch Moss (7.7) North Shotts Moss (10.7) Clyde Valley Woods (13.6 & 14.6) Sites of Special Scientific Interest Sites of Special Scientitfic Interst Policy PROT A Category A2.
-Corrie Burn (3.3) Dullatur Marsh (3.4,3.5 & 4.4) Slamannan Plateau (4.6, 5.5, 5.6, 6.5 & 6.6) West Fannyside Moss (5.5 & 5.6) Mollinsburn Road Cutting (6.3) North Bellstane Plantation (6.4 & 6.5) Longriggend Moss (7.6) Black Loch Moss (7.7) Woodend Loch (8.3) Lady Bell's Moss (pages 8.6 & 9.6) Hassockrigg and North Shotts Mosses (9.7 & 10.7)
+Scottish Planning Scottish Planning Policy Spatial Framework Requirements - North Lanarkshire Group Description Constraints defined by Scottish Planning Policy Constraints that apply to the North Lanarkshire Local Development Plan Area as shown on Insets 4 & 5 (Map Book pages) Group 1 Areas where wind farms will not be acceptable National Parks and National Scenic Areas N/A but Policy PROT A Oategory A2 allows for protection if any are designated in the future.
+Group 2 Areas of significant protection World Heritage Sites Frontiers of the Roman Empire - Antonine Wall Policy PROT B Categor B1 (3.4, 3.5, 4.2, 4.3, 4.4 & 4.5) European and Ramsar Special Protection Area Policy PROT A Category A1.
+Slamannan Plateau (4.8, 5.5, 5.8, 6.5 & 6.6) Special Areas of Conservation Policy PROT A Category A1.
+West Fannyside Mose (5.5 & 5.6) Black Loch Mose (7.7) North Shotts Mose (10.7) Clyde Valley Woods (13.8 & 14.8) Sites of Special Scientific Interest Sites of Special Scientific Interest Policy PROT A Category A2.
+Corrie Burn (3.3) Dullatur Marsh (3.4,3.5 & 4.4) Slamannan Plateau (4.6, 5.5, 5.6, 6.5 & 6.6) West Fanuryside Moss (5.5 & 5.6) Molinsburn Road Outting (6.3) North Bellstane Plantation (6.4 & 6.5) Longriggend Moss (7.6) Black Loch Moss (7.7) Woodend Loch (8.3) Lady Bell's Moss (pages 8.6 & 9.6) Hassockrigg and North Shotts Mosses (9.7 & 10.7)

-Hamilton Low Parks (11.3,11.4 &12.4) Garrion Gill (13.6 & 14.6) Bishop Loch (Glasgow City Council area, but adjacent to North Lanarkshire Council Area) Special Landscape Kilsyth Hills and Clyde Valley Special Landscape Areas Areas.
+PROM ID2 POLICY Utilities Improvements Hamilton Low Parks (11.3,11.4 &12.4) Garrion Gill (13.6 & 14.6) Bishop Looh ("Glasgow City Council area, but adjacent to North Lanarkshire Council Area) Special Landscape Areas Kilsyth Hills and Olyde Valley Special Landscape Areas.
 Policy PROT A Category A3.
-(1.3, 1.4, 2.2, 2.3, 2.4, 2.5, 3.2, 3.3, 3.4 & 3.5 and 12.4, 12.5, 13.4, 13.4, 14.5 & 14.6) · · · · · · · · · · · · · · · · · · · National Nature N/A, but Policy PROT A Category A2 allows for Reserves protection if any are designated in the future.
-110501705 protostori ii uriy uro dosignatod iii uro rataro.
-Gardens and Gardens and Designed Landscapes N/A, but Designed Landscapes Policy PROT B Category B2 allows for protection if Doorginea Zanaccapec any are designated in the future any are assignated in are raters Inventory of Historic Kilsyth Historic Battlefield (3.4, 3.5, 4.4 & 4.5) Battlefields Policy PROT B Category B2 Battleffelds 1 only 1 from B outogory B2 Areas of Wild Land N/A , a dad or villa Laria Carbon rich soils, deep Areas of carbon and peatland classes 1 and 2, as defined on the peat and priority National Carbon and Peatland Map produced by NatureScot, and peatland habitats specified as part of Landscape Character Areas 18 and 20 in pediana nabitato Landscape Capacity Study for Wind Turbine Development in Glasgow and the Clyde Valley -North Lanarkshire.
-Slasgon and the Clyde valley Holth Landrasille.
-An area not exceeding An indicative area of 2km has been drawn around 2km around cities, the urban area of North Lanarkshire and shown on towns and villages l l identified on the Local Inset 5 in the Map Book.
-Development Plan with an identified Grown 2 Areas with potential for settlement envelope y Spottish Planning Policy, agusting to the area identified in Group 3 y Scottish Planning Policy, equating to the area identified in wind energy elopment Plan as a search area for wind farm development within development ithstanding, all such proposals subject to detailed consideration lation and Policies of the Plan and Policy ID2 Guidance - iation and Policies of the Pian and Policy IDZ Guidance - Renewable Energy.
+(1.3, 1.4, 2.2, 2.3, 2.4, 2.5, 3.2, 3.3, 3.4 & 3.5 and 12.4, 12.5, 13.4, 13.4, 14.5 & 14.6) National Nature Reserves N/A, but Policy PROT A Category A2 allows for protection if any are designated in the future.
+Gardens and Designed Landscapes Gardens and Designed Landscapes N/A, but Policy PROT B Category B2 allows for protection if any are designated in the future Inventory of Historic Battlefields Kilsyth Historio Battlefield (3.4, 3.5, 4.4 & 4.5) Polioy PROT B Oategory B2 Areas of Wild Land N/A Oarbon rich soils, deep peat and priority peatland habitats Carbon rich soils, deep peat and priority peatland habitats Areas of carbon and peatland classes 1 and 2, as defined on the National Carbon and Peatland Map produced by NatureScot, and specified as part of Landscape Character Areas 18 and 20 in Landscape Capacity Study for Wind Turbine Development in Glasgow and the Clyde Valley -North Lanarkshire.
+An area not exceeding 2km around cities, towns and villages identified on the Local Development Plan with an identified settlement envelope An indicative area of 2km has been drawn around the urban area of North Lanarkshire and shown on Inset 5 in the Map Book.
+Group 3 Areas with potential for wind energy development Plan as a search area for wind farm development licy, equating to the area identified in Olydeplan Strategic Development nt within North Lanarkshire.
+Notwithstanding, all such proposals subject to stion and Policies of the Plan and Policy ID2 Guidance - Renewable Energy.